Legal Resource Center

 Legal assistance is provided free to low-income people and senior citizens in the following areas of law:

-Please see our Contact & Locations page for the locations, hours & contact information for our Legal Aid Offices.
+Please see our Locations page for the locations, hours & contact information for the Legal Aid offices and the Legal Resource Centers.

 The Legal Resource Center of Santa Barbara County is staffed by a California licensed attorney, and open to the public on a first-come, first-served basis.
 Assistance is offered in the completion of legal and court documents for various civil matters and infractions, and in properly presenting your case to the court.